-- 311. Opening schools to early years and primary years would benefit women who, according to initial analysis are spending more time on childcare and home schooling than men in the UK140, and could be reducing their work to provide this support.
+- 333. Opening early years and primary education may benefit marginally more girls who are less likely to fall into the vulnerable cohort than boys (3.8% of girls are considered vulnerable compared to 6.4% of boys), and therefore less likely to have been attending school during lockdown.
+Though it is not a fair comparison to suggest that boys have benefitted by being vulnerable. - 334.
+Opening schools to early years and primary years would benefit women who, according to initial analysis are spending more time on childcare and home schooling than men in the UK144, and could be reducing their work to provide this support.
 It is therefore likely that, overall, women may look to reduce their work more than men to care for children not in school.
 These women might be able to return to work or increase their hours if their young children are back in school.
-Moreover, 86% of single parents are women141, and so this policy would increase flexibility to spend time at work or focus on other responsibilities for women in particular. - 312.
+Moreover, 86% of single parents are women145, and so this policy would increase flexibility to spend time at work or focus on other responsibilities for women in particular. - 335.
 The return to school for some families will be beneficial for women experiencing domestic abuse who care for young children.
 There are disproportionate impacts on victims of domestic violence, who are predominantly women, of having to remain at home with their abuser.
-As of 27 April 2020, calls to the National Domestic Abuse Helpline, run by Refuge, have spiked significantly during the lockdown seeing an on average increase of around 50% in calls since lockdown measures began142.
+As of 27 April 2020, calls to the National Domestic Abuse Helpline, run by Refuge, have spiked significantly during the lockdown seeing an on average increase of around 50% in calls since lockdown measures began146.
 Increased contact with the school and the need to accompany young children to school could provide a reasonable excuse for women to leave the home on the school run, or return to work, and increase their social contact and ability to leave the abusive environment.
 If a child is being abused rather than someone in their household, they will benefit from the return to school both to get away from the abusive environment, and there is a greater chance the child can report the abuse, or an adult can spot any signs of abuse and report it.